 Emotions that we bury deep down inside of us never actually die.
 We can’t just stuff them down and expect them to go away with time.
 Quite the contrary, in fact.
 Our negative emotions from difficult situations that we have endured in our life are written on our DNA and stored in the cellular memory within our organs and in our amygdala (our brain’s memory center for fear and trauma).

-Each time a thought or situation causes us to bring up these old thoughts and emotions, we reinforce it in our cellular memory, allowing it to grow and wreak havoc on our emotional well-being as well as our physical body…eventually causing physical ailments (because, remember, it’s written on the cells in our organs).
-We must release these emotions rather than stuffing them down if we want to achieve optimal health and wellness.
+Each time a thought or situation causes us to bring up these old thoughts and emotions, we reinforce it in our cellular memory, allowing it to grow and wreak havoc on our emotional well-being as well as our physical body…eventually causing physical ailments (remember, it’s written on the cells in our organs).
+We must release these emotions rather than stuff them down if we want to achieve optimal health and wellness.

 When someone undergoes an emotional trauma (which all of us have or will at some point in our life), his/her body is under stress.
 When the body is under stress, the sympathetic nervous system goes into override and produces excess cortisol.
 This excess cortisol along with the adrenal glands and norepinephrine produces excess acid in the body.
 The emotion and the acidic condition activates the transcript enzyme, which transcribes it on the RNA template and stores it in the DNA.
 So, the emotion is literally engraved or encoded on the DNA and in the cellular memory.

 Anything that creates an emotion (good or bad), creates an impact on the cellular memory of the body and is there for a lifetime unless it is changed or erased.
 One way to do this is through emotional release with essential oils.